We—A Prophetic Novel from Russia

-Now I know what you’re thinking, but We is refreshingly lighthearted and even goofy, which is appropriate given the naivety of the main character and his people, who have never been exposed to a dangerous idea, and who have never had to make a tough decision.
+It may sound like every page is really dark, but We is refreshingly lighthearted and even goofy, which is appropriate given the naivety and arrested development of the main character and his people, who have never been exposed to a dangerous idea, and who have never had to make a tough decision.

 We learn all about our future “utopia” through a few months in the life of the main character, who is simply documenting his day-to-day observations for the benefit of humans elsewhere in the solar system.
 You see, outside of Earth, humans have yet to understand how absolute conformity benefits everyone absolutely.